Channel to the Med – 10 Day Tour

 What’s Included?

-The tour price includes 10 nights accommodation, 10 breakfasts, 10 lunches, snacks, tea, coffee, & hot chocolate, full trip support including a tour leader that cycles with the group, back up van with spare parts and a few spare bikes, detailed route notes so that you can cycle at your own pace, a Peak Tours cycle shirt, certificate, luggage transfer each day, lots of fun!
+The tour price includes 10 nights accommodation, 10 breakfasts, 10 lunches, snacks throughout the day, full trip support including a tour leader that cycles at the back of the group, two back up vans with spare parts and a few spare bikes, we will even take your bikes over to France for you and bring them back at the end of the tour (there is a £60 charge for this, and you would need to get your bike to us in Derbyshire or meet us at one of the pick up points en-route).
+We provide GPX files, detailed route notes so that you can cycle at your own pace, a Peak Tours cycle shirt, certificate, luggage transfer each day, lots of fun!

 What’s Not Included?